The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

 Homeless Shelter for Men and Women

-So if you’re homeless and at the shelters, care providers or social workers help you with:
+If you’re homeless in the Netherlands and at a shelter, care providers or social workers help you with:

 - Getting (medical) care if you’re injured.
 This could be physical or psychological care.